 Take a look at any sleep trials, return policies, and warranties before committing to a new mattress.
 These perks reassure customers of a quality purchase.

 A sleep trial allows customers to try a new mattress at home for an extended period of time.
 Sleep trials usually last between 90 to 120 nights.
-If the customer doesn’t like the mattress, most companies will pick it up and donate it to a local charity.
+If the customer doesn’t like the mattress, most companies will donate it to a local charity.

 A return policy is an okay substitute if a sleep trial isn’t available.
 Return policies last 30 days, about the same time it takes most individuals to adjust to a new bed.
 If not happy with the bed, customers can return the mattress for a full refund.
 Double check the fine print though— some mattress companies will only accept an unopened box.